grvty-labs/django-openpay/README.md

 *   The Python to manage Plans and Customers directly from django models

-*   The JavaScript library to manage online payouts and transactions, without saving sensible information in your django application.
+*   The JavaScript library to manage online payouts and transactions, without saving sensitive information in your django application.

 Features
 --------